mihjovil/auslander_daemon/README.md

 5. Search for BotFather and send `/start`.
 This will provide instructions to create a new bot with `/newbot`
 6. Copy the access token from the response, this is necessary for all future communications

 In the environmental variables of this project you must specify the token and the ID.
+There is an example file `.env.example` with the names of both.
+Either create as variables from the terminal before running the program, or create a `.env` file with these two variables and their values.
+This will allow the code to execute without error.
+Additionally, it will send messages to your bot and only your bot.

 ## Future work
 TODO